The Real Advantages

 Bitcoin itself does not require any personal information from its users.
 There is no need to provide proof of identity or to create an account once you own bitcoin; however, in order to buy bitcoin through an exchange, some personal information may be required.

 But these platforms are only a medium to ENTER or to EXIT the bitcoin market.
 Once you have exchange fiat currency (fiat money is any legal tender currency established by a central government) into Bitcoin, you become — to quote the popular HBO show Game of Thrones — you become no one.
 You can buy or sell bitcoins, transfer, or receive them as a form of payment in complete anonymity and with complete privacy.
-It is virtually impossible to even pinpoint where the transaction was originated, let alone to figure out who sent it, who received it, or even how much was exchanged.
+It is virtually impossible to even pinpoint where the transaction was originated, let alone figure out who sent it, who received it, or even how much was exchanged.

-Because of there is no third-party involved in any transaction, this makes it Bitcoin and the other cryptocurrencies like Ethereum and Litecoin, transaction fees are much lower than traditional fiat money processors.
-This is because Bitcoin has its own method for paying the miners who maintain the distributed network, and that method does not require the end user to foot the bill.
+Because there is no third-party involved in any transaction, this makes it Bitcoin and the other cryptocurrencies like Ethereum and Litecoin, transaction fees are much lower than traditional fiat money processors.
+This is because Bitcoin has its own method for paying the miners who maintain the distributed network, and that method does not require the end-user to foot the bill.
 Typical fees range from $0.01 to $1.00 for sending even large amounts of money.

 Lower transaction fees make cryptocurrency extremely appealing as other traditional forms of payments accepted by price per head companies like Western Union, Money Gram, Pre-Paid Cards, and Gift Cards can sometimes turn out to be quite expensive.